Updated July 23, 2018.

-- The higher end of this range also includes an amount for additional training programs if you or any of your personnel cannot complete the initial training programs to Pieology’s satisfaction and for additional expenses the franchisor incurs if you change the opening schedule and cause it to reschedule its travel arrangements or if you want its training team to remain at the Restaurant for an extra day.
+- The higher end of this range also includes an amount for additional training programs if you or any of your personnel cannot complete the initial training programs to Pieology’s satisfaction, if you change the opening schedule and cause it to reschedule its travel arrangements at an additional expense, or if you want its training team to remain at the Restaurant for an extra day.

 12. Miscellaneous Opening Costs: $5,000 to $15,000

 - This item covers miscellaneous opening costs and prepaid expenses, including installing telephones; deposits for gas, electricity, and other utilities; business licenses (including beer and wine); architectural plans; city and county impact fees; legal and accounting expenses; costs for the extension fee if you request and Pieology agrees to extend the Opening Deadline; and insurance premiums.

 - The cost of licenses for the sale of alcoholic beverages can vary significantly by location.
 For example, in the State of New Jersey, the cost of obtaining a beer and wine license will likely exceed this range by a substantial amount.

 13. Additional Funds – 3 Months: $15,000 to $35,000

 - This item estimates your initial start-up expenses (other than the items identified separately in the table).
 These expenses include payroll costs but not any draw or salary for you.